PumpedSardines/dtekv-emulator/README.md

 Run `dtekv_emulator path/to/bin.bin`, or if you're running directly from this folder: `cargo run --release "path/to/bin.bin"`

-> [!NOTE]
-> It's recommended to run this emulator in release mode since the debug build is noticeably slower

 This project can take the binary you upload to the dtek-v board and run it in an emulated environment, making it easier to develop your programs without having to upload to the chip every time you want to debug.

 ## Supported IO devices: